What Would Jefferson do? Time Traveling at Thomas Jefferson’s Monticello

 It was getting late; Clive and Jefferson had been up talking most of the night.
-Jefferson insisted that Clive sleep in the bed in the chamber as Jefferson had a second bedroom upstairs.
+Jefferson insisted that Clive sleep in the bed in the chamber, as Jefferson had a second bedroom upstairs.
 Before going upstairs, Jefferson asked Clive one last thing.
-“How is this black president of yours faring with all of this?
+“How is this black president of yours doing?”

 Clive shrugged.
 “All right, I guess.
-He didn’t cause it, but then things haven’t changed much since he’s been there.
+He didn’t cause all these problems, but then things haven’t changed much since he’s been there.”

-“It sounds as if these problems have been a long time in the making.
-It won’t be resolved quickly.
-Were I your president I would ask the patience of the electorate.”
+“It sounds as if these problems have been a long time in the making,” said Jefferson.
+“They won’t be resolved over night.
+Were I your president I would ask for the patience of the electorate.”

 Jefferson nodded knowingly.
 “I have met such people,” he said.
+“They are the problem, not the solution.”
 With that, he retired for the night.